ZXMushroom63/NeoScratch/README.md

 It cycles through the provided studio & project ids, removing and adding each project to each studio.
 This causes you projects to always appear first.

 ### How does it work?
-It overrides `XMLHttpRequest.prototype.setRequestHeader` to get you login token.
+It overrides `XMLHttpRequest.prototype.setRequestHeader` to get your login token.
 (This means that a modified version of this script could potentially delete your Scratch account and all of its projects.)
 Then, it sends fetch requests to `https://api.scratch.mit.edu/studios/{studioId}/project/{projectId}` with either `DELETE` or `POST`, while providing the token in a header.

 ### How do I customize it?